-Treasury Report on Receivables and Debt Collection Activities, Fed Debt System (Fed Debt) - ARC uses TROR as a primary means for collecting data on the status of non-tax debt portfolio.
-ARC uses the Fed Debt system to transfer debts for collection to Debt Management Services (DMS).
+Treasury Report on Receivables and Debt Collection Activities, Cross Servicing Next Generation System (CSNG) - ARC uses TROR as a primary means for providing data on the status of non-tax debt portfolio.
+ARC uses the CSNG system to transfer debts for collection to Debt Management Services (DMS).

-Over The Counter Channel Application (OTCnet) - Treasury's OTCnet enable Federal Program Agency (FPA) users to report over-the-counter receipts in a secure, web-based system.
-In addition to the summary deposit information currently required on the paper SF 215, OTCnet collect sub-total accounting information that can feed the FPA's administrative accounting systems as well as the Treasury's central accounting system.
+Over The Counter Channel Application (OTCnet) - Treasury's OTCnet enables Federal Program Agency (FPA) users to report over-the-counter receipts in a secure, web-based system.
+In addition to the summary deposit information currently required on the paper SF 215, OTCnet collects sub-total accounting information that can feed the FPA's administrative accounting systems as well as the Treasury's central accounting system.